dariushazimi/git_tutorial/README.md

 	within the git repo
 - all provides the history for all the commits available in this repo

-We can creat an alias for this
+We can create an alias for this

 	git config --global alias.hist "log --oneline --graph --decorate --all"

 to use it now just type
 	git hist
 	git hist -- filename

 Look at your git config file
 	git config --global --list

 	git add -u # to update git after changes such as move a file to a new file name

 	git add -A # make all modification possible on to current working directory and add it to git index

 #Ignore files
 Create a .gitignore file
 Include *.log and or any other pattern you want to exclude